 What is a VPN?
 A Brief Explanation

-In addition to the explanation above, I’d like to share with you some simple tips and tricks that I’ve learned over the years of living in China.
+In addition to the explanation above, I’d like to share with you some simple tips and hacks that I’ve learned over the years of living in and trying to use Gmail in China.
 Hopefully you can find some of these helpful to you.

 - Notifications vs Apps: For iPhones, you’ll quickly learn that mail notifications come from a different server than your actual app information.
 In other words, you might get notifications of new emails to your phone even when you’re not on a VPN, but then you can’t open that email unless you’re on a VPN.
-Don’t be fooled: even if you’re using the Apple Mail app or another app to access your email, it will still be blocked without a VPN.
+Don’t be fooled: even if you use the Apple Mail app or another app to access your email, it is still blocked without a VPN.

-- Download Before You Go: As you might expect, downloading and installing a VPN while in China is quite difficult.
+- Download Before You Go: As you might expect, downloading and installing a VPN while in China is quite difficult (the VPN websites themselves are usually blocked in China).
 It’s best to get it done before you go so that you don’t have the hassle once you arrive in country.
 Trust me, it’s much better this way.

-- Forward Your Email: If you really don’t want to spring $80-$100 for a VPN service, you can forward all your email to a Hotmail account or even open up a Chinese Sina account.
-It’s not a very professional option and it may be that Hotmail will get blocked too, but at least you’ll be able to stay connected.
+- Forward Your Email: If you really don’t want to pay a little money for a VPN service, you can forward all your email to a Hotmail account or even open up a Chinese Sina account.
+It’s not a very professional option and it may be that Hotmail will be blocked too, but at least you can stay connected.

 In the same way you access Facebook in China, it takes a little bit of creativity and a little bit of patience, but being able to get a bit of work done and stay connected to your friends and family back home can be worth the effort.